arjunsavel/covid-indicators/README.md

 ![Santa Clara Image](https://github.com/arjunsavel/covid-indicators/blob/master/img/santa_clara.jpg)

-## DISCLAIMER
+## CAVEATS
-I am not an epidemiologist — nor am I a data scientist.
+- I am not an epidemiologist — nor am I a data scientist.
 I'm an astronomer in training; so, I try to keep as close to the data as possible, citing sources when available, and restricting my contributions to visualizations.
+- Check out our [issues page](https://github.com/arjunsavel/covid-indicators/issues) for more caveats.